Seshtholeti/Favourite-Food-App/README.md

   for (const number of phoneNumbers) {
     // Simulate fetching call records for each number
-    // In a real implementation, you would use ListContactFlowsCommand or other relevant commands
+    // In a real implementation, you would use GetCurrentMetricDataCommand or other relevant commands
     // to fetch actual data from Amazon Connect based on your requirements.

     // Mock data for demonstration